Lecture + Exercise

 To automatically solve all these problems,

-automatic algorithm design can be used
+automated algorithm design can be used

 to determine well-performing algorithm parameter settings,